Kwee family (Pontiac)

-The Kwee family is a Singaporean family that owns the Pontiac Land Group, a privately held luxury real estate developer and hotel owner based in Singapore.
-The Kwee brothers Kwee Liong Keng, Kwee Liong Tek, Kwee Liong Seen and Kwee Liong Phing collectively run the group.
+The Kwee family is a Singaporean family that owns the Pontiac Land Group, a privately-held luxury real estate developer, owner and operator based in Singapore.
+The Kwee brothers, Kwee Liong Keng, Kwee Liong Tek, Kwee Liong Seen and Kwee Liong Phing are currently shareholders of the Group.

 Family overview

 Henry Kwee Hian Liong (郭贤良 in Chinese), father of the Kwee brothers, was a Chinese-Indonesian textile trader and real estate developer who migrated from Yuxi Town Fuqing City, Fujian Province, China, to Singapore in 1958.
 He founded Kwee Inc. Pte Ltd in 1959 and the Pontiac Land Group (PLG) in 1961.
 Henry Kwee died in 1988.

-Kwee Liong Keng is the eldest of the Kwee brothers and is the managing director of PLG.
+Kwee Liong Keng is the eldest of the Kwee brothers and served as the Managing Director of PLG until 2024.
 Kwee Liong Keng is married to Chua Lee Eng, from the Chua family that founded Cycle and Carriage.
 He also was Singapore's Non-Resident Ambassador to Poland, among other public service positions.
-Kwee Liong Tek is the chairman of the Group.
-Kwee Liong Seen and Kwee Liong Phing are both directors on the board.
-Both Kwee Liong Tek and Kwee Liong Seen went to college in California and are alumni of Berkeley's Haas School of Business.
+Kwee Liong Tek served as Chairman of the Group until 2024.
+Kwee Liong Seen and Kwee Liong Phing were directors of PLG until 2024.
+Both Kwee Liong Tek and Kwee Liong Seen are alumni of Haas School of Business at the University of California, Berkeley.

-The Kwee brothers via Pontiac Land Group own several luxury hotels in Singapore including Regent Singapore, Ritz-Carlton Millenia, the Conrad Centennial Singapore, and The Capella Singapore, as well as office blocks and malls, such as the Millenia Tower and the Centennial Tower.
-PLG also developed and manage the Camden Medical Centre.
+The Kwee brothers via Pontiac Land Group own several luxury hotels in Singapore including Conrad Singapore Orchard, The Ritz-Carlton, Millenia Singapore, Conrad Singapore Marina Bay, and Capella Singapore, as well as office towers, Millenia Tower, Centennial Tower and Millenia Walk shopping mall.
+PLG also developed and manages Camden Medical Centre, and owns luxury residential residences, including Ardmore Residence, HANA, and The Colonnade.

 In October 2013, the Kwee brothers agreed to provide $300 million in equity, supported by an $860 million loan from a consortium of Asian banks to enable the 53 West 53 development in New York City.
 This is PLG's first major foray outside of Singapore amidst the tightening property market on the island state.
-In the Maldives, the Kwees developed the Fari Islands archipelago, anchored by luxury hospitality brands - Capella Hotels and Resorts, Patina Hotels & Resorts and The Ritz-Carlton Hotel Company.
-They are also redeveloping 2 of Sydney's historic sandstone buildings into a 240-room luxury hotel.
+In the Maldives, the Kwees developed the Fari Islands archipelago, which is home to two luxury hotels – The Ritz-Carlton Maldives, Fari Islands, and Patina Maldives, Fari Islands.